-Additional Audiovisual Market Access Concerns: China continues to introduce additional impediments to its market for U.S. audiovisual content, limiting the U.S. industry's ability to compete fairly and inhibiting its potential growth in this massive and fast-growing market.
-In September 2018, the NRTA proposed two draft regulations regulating the production and distribution of foreign audiovisual content, including proposing a broad 30% cap on foreign content (expanding on the cap for online distribution discussed above) applied on a genre-basis to film, TV, animations, documentaries, and "other" programs."56 While these regulations have not been officially promulgated, provisions to further tighten the content review process for imported content have been implemented and IIPA is concerned that industry-wide application of the genre-based restrictions began in early 2020, in particular for animation. further exacerbating the uncertainty and uneven playing field faced by U.S. audiovisual companies.
+&lt;sup>56The "Administrative Provisions on the Importation and Broadcasting of Overseas Audiovisual Programs" would further tighten regulations on foreign broadcasting, banning foreign films, TV dramas and animation from broadcasting during prime time, putting a 30% maximum cap on foreign audiovisual content in certain provisions to further tighten the content review process for imported content have been implemented and IIPA is concerned that industry-wide application of the genre-based restrictions began in early 2020, in particular for animation, further exacerbating the uncertainty and uneven playing field faced by U.S. audiovisual companies.
 In addition, 2016 Rules clearly intended to promote indigenous Chinese radio and television programs at the expense of foreign content have negatively impacted U.S. producers and appear to contravene China's WTO obligations.
-57 A March 2016 Notice allowing refunds from the Film Development Fund to cinemas that report favorable annual box office receipts from the screening of Chinese films incentivizes cinemas to screen more Chinese domestic films, further disadvantaging the competitiveness of foreign films in the Chinese market.
-50 Another obstacle for U.S. producers in China is that private Chinese distributors, including VOD platforms, arbitrarily, without clear explanation, request from U.S. producers an excessive and particularly burdensome amount of legalized documentation regarding production and distribution in order to complete a license agreement or obtain government approvals that permit access to China's online marketplace.
+A March 2016 Notice allowing refunds from the Film Development Fund to cinemas that report favorable annual box office receipts from the screening of Chinese films incentivizes cinemas to screen more Chinese domestic films, further disadvantaging the competitiveness of foreign films in the Chinese market.∞ Another obstacle for U.S. producers in China is that private Chinese distributors, including VOD platforms, arbitrarily, without clear explanation, request from U.S. producers an excessive and particularly burdensome amount of legalized documentation regarding production and distribution in order to complete a license agreement or obtain government approvals that permit access to China's online marketplace.
 These types of documentation requests (unique to China's marketplace) cause uncertainty and additional expense that slow or kill negotiations for licensing films to China.
 China also maintains a number of longstanding discriminatory restrictions in the audiovisual sector that continue to harm the U.S. industry such as, for example, prohibiting foreign-owned investment in online video services, and audiovisual production studios and distribution (and, as noted above, the June 2020 revision of the Negative Investment List maintained these prohibitions).
-9 U.S. firms are highly competitive globally in these sectors, and these restrictions, including against direct-to-consumer audiovisual online services, undermine the ability of U.S. content creators and distributors to compete in the Chinese marketplace, hurting their growth.
+U.S. firms are highly competitive globally in these sectors, and these restrictions, including against direct-to-consumer audiovisual online services, undermine the ability of U.S. content creators and distributors to compete in the Chinese marketplace, hurting their growth.